mihail-pop/media-journal/README.md

 <h1 align="center">Media Journal</h1>

 This is the self-hosted media tracker app I always wanted to have.
 From now on I will use it and keep it maintained.
 I will never ask for donations or try to monetize the app in any form.
 People using it is more than enough!
-> **Note:** I added the open source AGPL license to make it easier for possible contributors hoping nobody would try to monetize this app with the "commercial use" clause.
-And I disapprove of it.
+> **Note:** I added the open source AGPL license to make contributing easier, hoping nobody would try to monetize the app with the "commercial use" clause.
+I personally disapprove of that.

 ## Features